luebbertevan/kikitora-internship/docs/STANDUP_QUESTIONS.md

 -   What "perfect A-pose" looks like
 -   What "consistent skeleton" means
+-   In the project explanation it says "The ideal template skeleton looks like this" but shows T-pose.
+Is this just for armature limb length?

 **Question:** Can I access the training pipeline's expected input format?
 Or any existing correctly formatted animations?